 Socio-Cultural Significance of the Festival

 Bisket Jatra is an important festival in the Bhaktapur district of Nepal and holds great significance for the region’s people.
 Here are some of the reasons why:

-- Religious significance: Bisket Jatra is a festival celebrated to honour the gods and goddesses worshipped in Bhaktapur.
-The Festival is believed to bring good fortune and blessings to the people.
+- Religious significance: Bisket Jatra is a festival in Bhaktapur to honor their deities.
+It’s thought to bring luck and blessings to its people.

 - Cultural significance: The Festival has been celebrated for centuries and is integral to the region’s cultural heritage.
 Bisket Jatra allows the people of Bhaktapur to celebrate their unique cultural identity and traditions.

 - Social significance: Bisket Jatra brings people together from different parts of Bhaktapur and beyond.
 The Festival allows people to interact with each other, strengthen social bonds and build community spirit.